The topic of the summer school was "Geophysics from Space using Micro- or Nano-Satellite Constellations" and took place from July 16-25.

 The last couple of hours before the deadline on Wednesday midnight were very stressful.
 We were writing our report and created a presentation.
 Afterwards I was literally falling into my bed and barely came out of bed for the presentations, which started at 9 in the morning.
 By totally ignoring the outreach part in the presentation, the jury asked us to create a slogan for the mission and incredibly in less than one minute, a team member came up with "RUBIKS - Solving the puzzle of the Earth’s mantle" which was followed by a big applause.

-The picture shows us - completely happy, but exhausted - after the presentation.
+The picture shows us, Team Red, completely exhausted, but happy after the presentation!

 In the evening we had a big farewell dinner at the congress centre and won the award for the most innovative mission.
-I'm very glad, that I was able to attend this summer school.
-I want to thank FFG and ESA for this great opportunity and Jacob Smith for helping me with the blog post!
+I'm very glad, that I was able to attend this summer school and want to thank FFG and ESA for this great opportunity and Jacob Smith for helping me with the blog post!